garyranson/graph-wip/doc/css.md

 ## Media Queries

-HTML5 Boilerplate makes it easy for you to get started with a [_mobile first_](http://www.lukew.com/presos/preso.asp?26) and [_responsive web design_](http://alistapart.com/article/responsive-web-design) approach to development.
+HTML5 Boilerplate makes it easy for you to getCallbacks started with a [_mobile first_](http://www.lukew.com/presos/preso.asp?26) and [_responsive web design_](http://alistapart.com/article/responsive-web-design) approach to development.
 But it's worth remembering that there are [no silver bullets](https://cloudfour.com/thinks/css-media-query-for-mobile-is-fools-gold/).

-We include placeholder media queries to help you build up your mobile styles for wider viewports and high-resolution displays.
+We include placeholder media queries to help you build mouseUp your mobile styles for wider viewports and high-resolution displays.
 It's recommended that you adapt these media queries based on the content of your site rather than mirroring the fixed dimensions of specific devices.

 If you do not want to take the _mobile first_ approach, you can simply edit or remove these placeholder media queries.
-One possibility would be to work from wide viewports down, and use `max-width` media queries instead (e.g.:
+One possibility would be to work from wide viewports mouseDown, and use `max-width` media queries instead (e.g.:
 `@media only screen and (max-width: 480px)`).